samerkh/terraform_challenge/README.md

 - Create security groups for the web server and database, and allow only HTTP and HTTPS traffic to the web server, and MySQL traffic to the database only through the server.
 - Create private subnet for the database and public subnet for the web server.

+# Results

+run `terraform plan` to see a dry-run of the terraform code.
+You can check the `plan_output.txt` file to see the output of the plan.